olaeseane/dvmn_language-salary/README.md

 ### How to run

-A. Fetch a vacancies statistics for developers in Moscow
+Fetch a vacancies statistics for developers in Moscow
 ```
 python main.py
 ```